dnvgl/CodeGuardian/frontend.code.review.instructions.md

 - Use modular, reusable components with clear responsibilities.
 - Avoid tightly coupling components and logic.
 - Apply DRY (Don’t Repeat Yourself) principle.
+- Remove unused variables, imports, and functions to keep codebase clean and readable.
 - Enforce consistent coding standards with ESLint + Prettier.
 - Use descriptive and consistent naming conventions
 - Apply naming conventions, folder structures, and documentation for clarity.